Shawaiz788/Internship-Day1/README.md

 ## 📝 Lessons

 All lessons are available on YouTube.
-Click any title to watch:
 > 👍 **Like & Subscribe:** It’s free! 🤠

 1. 🧱 **Tech Stack (10 min):** [Watch on YouTube](https://youtu.be/ZFtoJIQdmC4)